dimidagd/ultralytics_dotav2/evaluate/metrics/rouge/README.md

 - **use_stemmer** (`boolean`): If `True`, uses Porter stemmer to strip word suffixes.
 Defaults to `False`.

 ### Output Values
-The output is a dictionary with one entry for each rouge type in the input list `rouge_types`.
+The output is a dictionary with one entry for each rogue type in the input list `rouge_types`.
 If `use_aggregator=False`, each dictionary entry is a list of scores, with one score for each sentence.
 E.g. if `rouge_types=['rouge1', 'rouge2']` and `use_aggregator=False`, the output is:

 ```python
 {'rouge1': [0.6666666666666666, 1.0], 'rouge2': [0.0, 1.0]}